avengers-p7/Avengers_P7_Documents/VCS/Design/Authentication.md

 ***

 # Setup & Use SSO
 Setting up Single Sign-On (SSO) in GitHub involves using an identity provider (IdP) that supports SAML (Security Assertion Markup Language) or OAuth.
 Common identity providers include Okta, Azure AD, OneLogin, and others.

-**Prerequisites:**
+### Prerequisites:

+ * **GitHub Organization:** You need to have administrative access to a GitHub organization.

+ * **Identity Provider (IdP) Account:** You must have an account with an identity provider that supports SAML, like Okta, Azure AD, or OneLogin.

+### Steps:
+**Access GitHub Organization Settings:**
+* Go to your GitHub organization.
+* Click on "Settings."

+**Navigate to SAML SSO Settings:**
+* Under "Settings," click on "Security & analysis."
+* Then, click on "Authentication."

 # Conclusion